-The relevant aspect of a PARCA, is the identification, under the Phase 1 PARCA Works, of the possibility (or not) of capacity substitution satisfying the incremental demand, i.e. this activity must fall inside the relevant year for the retainer to have an impact.
-The date of signature of the PARCA is not relevant.
+The relevant aspect of a PARCA, is the identification, under the Phase 1 PARCA Works, of the possibility (or not) of capacity substitution satisfying the incremental demand, i.e. this activity must fall inside the relevant year for

-- 33. For the avoidance of doubt, a retainer will prevent capacity - a) from being substituted away from an ASEP for any quarter, for which capacity may be released, in any QSEC auction held; and - b) From being reserved pending substitution from an ASEP for any quarter, for which capacity may be reserved, pursuant to any PARCA where the relevant substitution analysis work is undertaken;
+- create any rights to the Shipper User to be allocated or to use the capacity.
+The Shipper User must bid for, and be allocated, capacity in accordance with UNC to obtain any rights over capacity; - prevent Shipper Users (including the Shipper User taking out the retainer) from buying that capacity at the ASEP in question in the period covered by the retainer. - 33.
+For the avoidance of doubt, a retainer will prevent capacity - a) from being substituted away from an ASEP for any quarter, for which capacity may be released, in any QSEC auction held; and - b) From from being reserved pending substitution from an ASEP for any quarter (for IP ASEPs for any year), for which capacity may be reserved, pursuant to any PARCA or IP PARCA where the relevant substitution analysis work is undertaken;